 Transfers to and from and the use of the general reserve are made at the discretion of the Board of Directors.
-During the current year, the Group has transferred AED 2,726 thousand (2020: AED nil) to the general reserve.
+During the current year, the Group has transferred AED 1,625 thousand (2021: AED 2,726 thousand) to the general reserve.